Vishvamitra: Rise to Brahmarishi

-After cursing Rambha, Vishwamitra goes to the highest mountain of Himalayas to perform an even more severe tapasya for over 1000 years.
+After cursing Rambha, Vishvamitra goes to the highest mountain of Himalayas to perform an even more severe tapasya for over 1000 years.
 He ceases to eat and reduces his breathing to a bare minimum.

 He is tested again by Indra, who comes as a poor Brahmin begging for food just as Kaushika is ready to break a fast of many years by eating some rice.
 Kaushika instantly gives his food away to Indra and resumes his meditation.
 Kaushika also finally masters his passions, refusing to be provoked by any of Indra's testing and seductive interferences.

 At the penultimate culmination of a multi-thousand-year journey, Kaushika's yogic power is at a peak.
 At this point, Brahma, as the head of Devas led by Indra, names Kaushika a Brahmarishi and names him Vishvamitra or Friend of All for his unlimited compassion.
 He then goes to meet Vashishta.
 It was customary that, if a sage was greeted by an equal or superior person, the sage would also greet the person.
 If the sage was greeted by an inferior person, the sage would simply bless them.
-Initially, when Vishwamitra greeted Vashishta with the pride of being a new Brahmarishi in heart, Vashishta simply blessed him.
-Suddenly all pride and desire left Vishwamitra's heart and he became a clean and clear Brahmarishi.
-When Vishwamitra turned back to leave, Vashishta realised a change of heart and proceeded to greet Vishwamitra.
-Vishwamitra is also embraced by Vashista and their enmity is instantly ended.
+Initially, when Vishvamitra greeted Vashishta with the pride of being a new Brahmarishi in heart, Vashishta simply blessed him.
+Suddenly all pride and desire left Vishvamitra's heart and he became a clean and clear Brahmarishi.
+When Vishvamitra turned back to leave, Vashishta realised a change of heart and proceeded to greet Vishvamitra.
+Vishvamitra is also embraced by Vashista and their enmity is instantly ended.